elaichenkov/forkcolours/README.md

 # Fork Colours

-A brand new, not another, special and fast Node.js library to ANSI colors to terminal output.
+A brand new, not another, special and fast Node.js library to ANSI colours to terminal output.

 >Started as a fork
 > of [**@ai**](https://github.com/ai)'s